Log in or Register

 To be considered ‘fit and proper’, a person must be of good repute with regard to their character, honesty and integrity.
 Similarly, any close associate must also be of good repute.

-When applying for a towing business authorisation, it is intended that all applicants and nominated responsible officers must provide a recent National Police Clearance (NPC).
-Applicants include all trustees, partners and directors of the business – as applicable.
-Individuals with histories of serious offences, which will be prescribed in the regulations, will not be allowed to apply.
+When applying for a towing business authorisation, applicants must provide a recent National Police Clearance (NPC) for all applicants and nominated responsible officers.
+Applicants include all directors, members, partners or trustees of the business – as applicable.
+Individuals with histories of serious offences, which are prescribed in the regulations, will not be allowed to apply.

 Public interest considerations